jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

     - SNTP servers to configure in iLO (optional).
     - iLO Web Proxy or Secure Gateway settings (optional).
     - HPE GreenLake account with HPE GreenLake and Compute Ops Management administrative privileges.
-    - HPE GreenLake workspace name where the Compute Ops Management instance is provisioned.
+    - HPE GreenLake workspace name where the COM instance is provisioned.
-    - Region where the Compute Ops Management instance is provisioned.
+    - Region where the COM instance is provisioned.
     - Location name where the devices will be assigned (optional).
     - Tags to assign to devices (optional).
 2. Run the script in a PowerShell 7 environment.
-3. Review the output to ensure that the iLOs are successfully connected to HPE Compute Ops Management.
+3. Review the output to ensure that the iLOs are successfully connected to COM.

 **Note:** The script can be run multiple times with different CSV files to assign different tags or locations to servers.